 For steel welded plate girder superstructures, use structural steel girders that are "I" shaped.
-For steel welded plate girder and steel rolled beam superstructures, use structural steel that conforms to the requirements of AASHTO M 270 and paint the steel in accordance with Section 710 of the Standard Specifications.
+For steel welded plate girder and steel rolled beam superstructures, use structural steel that conforms to the requirements of AASHTO M 270 and paint the steel in accordance with Section 710 of the Standard Specifications, except use a near white finish coat paint color (Federal Standard Color 37778) to match the final finish of exposed concrete surfaces on the bridge.